picturae/chars-and-chunks/README.md

     charsAndChunks.revive()

+To get an onscreen overview of effective keys and barcodes press "?" key or:

+    charsAndChunks.help()

-To get an overview of effective keys and barcodes, completed with a comment:
+To get a JSON with an overview of effective keys and barcodes:

     charsAndChunks.overview()